No, Really: This Is the Secret to Age-Proofing Your Brain

 Use mnemonics: Mnemonics are helpful when learning a new language or new information.
 Similar to taking handwritten notes, use of Mnemonics can boost memory recall and the assimilation of foreign languages.

 "Eating the right fats is an essential part of a balanced diet for healthy brain function and optimised memory recall.
 Focus on eating smaller, wild-caught fish such as sardines three to four times a week, as well as consuming seafood, mollusks, and algae on a regular basis for their significant EPA and DHA levels.
 Omega-3 fatty acids are neuroprotectant and act as antioxidants and anti-inflammatory agents in the body, which improves cognitive function across the board, including memory.

 "Used in Chinese medicine for eons as a powerful go-to food, the brain and overall health benefits of eating one good serving of mushrooms every one to two days is impressive.
-Each mushroom serves a unique purpose: Cordyceps, for example, have a protectant effect on the brain, Loin's Mane encourages new cell growth, and Reishi work as a neurotropic, directly improving cognitive function.
+Each mushroom serves a unique purpose: Cordyceps, for example, have a protectant effect on the brain, lion's mane encourages new cell growth, and reishi work as a neurotropic, directly improving cognitive function.
 If preparing mushrooms seems too complicated, you can buy high-quality supplements containing these mushrooms as a substitute."

 High-Quality and Carefully Selected Stimulants